 OFED-GFC provide the necessary resources to the community for the management, animation, and sustainability of the library.
-A tricycle motorcycle stores books travel throughout villages/communities with few hours stops.
-Readers have the choice of reading on site or borrowing books.
-Each library motorcycle carries about 500 pounds of books of several categories: education, novels, dictionaries, comics, poems, etc.
+A tricycle motorcycle carrying books travel throughout villages/communities stopping for few hours.
+Students have the choice of reading on-site or borrowing books.
+Each library motorcycle carries about 500 pounds of books in several genres including: education, novels, dictionaries, comics, poetry and more.

-OFED organizes educational and cultural entertainment events around the project such as: storytelling sessions with puppet animation, writing workshop, meeting with Togolese authors, poetry, theater and cultural activities carried around cultural identities of communities.
+OFED organizes educational and cultural events around the project such as: storytelling sessions with puppetry, writing workshops, meeting with Togolese authors, poetry, theater and cultural activities celebrating community identity.

-Encourage the development and inclusive education of children
+Help us encourage the development and inclusive education of poor children

 Pictures Of Our Project